top of page

 For most families visiting Kotor, the choice comes down to whether you want to be inside the walls or on the waterfront.
 Inside the old town, Boutique Hotel Astoria is the standout option: the location on the main square, the free cribs and the complimentary children's breakfast make it the most family-complete hotel inside the walls, and the terrace restaurant is excellent.
 Apartments Wine House Old Town is worth it if you want a self-catering option at a lower price.

-On the waterfront, HUMA Kotor Bay Hotel is the best all-round mid-range option, with free cots, a private beach and proper pool facilities.
+On the waterfront, HUMA Kotor Bay Hotel is the best mid-range option, with free cots, a private beach and proper pool facilities.
 Apartments Boka Blue is the pick for self-catering flexibility at a lower price point, with the kitchen, washing machine and beachfront garden making it very practical for families with young children.
 Hotel Forza Mare is the option to choose if you want something smaller and more distinctive for a special trip.

 For the full Dubrovnik and Montenegro itinerary, read our 7-Day Dubrovnik & Montenegro Itinerary with a Baby.
 For where to stay in nearby Perast, see our Perast accommodation guide.